CityOfNewYork/ACCESS-NYC-PATTERNS/src/content/about/readme.md

 The first step we took to creating the Patterns was to perform an audit of the existing ACCESS NYC modules and grouped them according to a naming convention influenced by “[BEMIT: Taking the BEM Naming Convention a Step Further](https://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/).”
 Our four buckets included Elements, Components, Objects, and Utilities.
 If you are familiar with Brad Frost’s [Atomic Design Methodology](http://atomicdesign.bradfrost.com/chapter-2/), this structure will sound very familiar.
 As a team we picked names that resonated with us for each of the Patterns and assigned them to each group.
 The hope is that developing a common language will enable us work together more effectively to focus on the users we are serve.

-The first step we took to create the Patterns was performing an audit of the existing ACCESS NYC modules and grouping them according to a naming convention influenced by “[BEMIT: Taking the BEM Naming Convention a Step Further](https://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/).”
-Our four buckets included Elements, Components, Objects, and Utilities.
-This structure will sound very familiar to those familiar with Brad Frost’s [Atomic Design Methodology](http://atomicdesign.bradfrost.com/chapter-2/).

-As a team, we picked names that resonated with us for each of the Patterns and assigned them to each group.
-The hope was to develop a common language that would  enable us to work together more effectively to focus on the users we serve.

 ![Image with graphics representing elements, components, and objects.](images/naming-01.png "Elements, Components, and Objects")

 #### Elements